elizcurley/github.io/index.md

 ---

 {% include hero.html
-  kicker='Rooted in care • Built for momentum' title='Move from complexity to clarity.' sub='We help you turn messy realities into decisions that stick—through practical research, clean systems, and artifacts your team will actually use.' cta_href='https://calendly.com/your-calendly-link/intro'
+  kicker='Rooted in care • Grounded by You • Grown Together' title='Move from complexity to clarity.' sub='We help you turn messy realities into decisions that stick—through practical research, clean systems, and artifacts your team will actually use.' cta_href='https://calendly.com/your-calendly-link/intro'